Pujitha123-Puji/Face-Recognition-Based-Attendance-System-Flask-App-With-GUI-/README.md

 **Abstract**:
 This project aims to develop a robust and efficient face recognition-based attendance system implemented as a Flask web application with a graphical user interface (GUI).
-Traditional attendance systems often suCer from inaccuracies, buddy punching, and ineCiciencies.
+Traditional attendance systems often suffer from inaccuracies, buddy punching, and inefficiencies.
 Leveraging machine learning techniques, particularly facial recognition, this system automates the attendance marking process.
 It involves capturing images of individuals, identifying faces using deep learning algorithms, and recording attendance data in a database.
 The Flask framework facilitates the creation of a user-friendly